Credit Sesame: What It Is and What You Need to Know

 How does Credit Sesame differ from a debt consolidation or settlement service?

 Credit Sesame is unlike debt consolidation or settlement services.
-Instead of offering you loans or other ways to reduce your debt, Credit Sesame provides you with information.
+Instead of offering you loans or other ways to reduce your debt, Credit Sesame provides you with information on managing your credit cards and other loans.

 Does using Credit Sesame impact my credit?